keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 [The rocket, the furnance + the projectile transforming everything]

->And what is the specific shape whose center of gravity is the Brennschluss Point?
+>And what is the **specific shape whose center of gravity is the Brennschluss Point**?
 Don’t jump at an infinite number of possible shapes.
 There’s only one.
 It is most likely an interface between one order of things and another.
 There’s a Brennschluss point for every firing site.